romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 levels) and dense connectivity (to ensure classifiers do not interfere with each other).

-This has the interesting property of decoupling depth and feature coarseness.
+This has the interesting property of decoupling depth (horizontal dimension, with bypasses coming from dense connectivity) and feature coarseness (vertical dimension, leading to intermediate classifiers).
 It performs very well on both problems mentioned.